genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/02_commands/01_server-commands.md

 SendIt -t FUND -f FUND
 ```

-This reads the FUND.csv file in the local directory and insert the data from the file into the FUND table.
+This reads the **FUND.csv** file in the local directory and inserts the data from the file into the FUND table.

-To modify records you, need to specify the key that will be used to identify the original record from the each row in the csv file.
+To modify records, you need to specify the key that will be used to identify the original record from each row in the csv file.
 If you want to modify a key field, you need to ensure the lookup key does not use this field; for example, you can't change an ID in the file and then modify on _BY_ID key.

 ```bash
 SendIt -t FUND -m FUND_BY_ID
 ```

 Modify fields (`-mf`) is a special parameter that can be added to `-m` operations.
-SendTable will only attempt to modify the record fields specified in this comma-separated list parameter.
+SendIt only attempts to modify the record fields specified in this comma-separated list parameter.

 To delete records, specify `-d` (or `--delete`)